Updated Week of 1-5 JUNE 2020

 This guidance sets out what childcare and learning provision we expect to be made available to key workers during closures of school and day care of children, including early learning and childcare (ELC), services to deal with the coronavirus outbreak.

-Closure of school and day care of children services is an important part of our efforts to protect public health – if we all do the right things now, we will reduce the impact of the virus and save lives.
-We have asked local authorities to keep opening of physical settings to the minimum required.
+Closure of school and day care of children services is an important part of efforts to protect public health.
 Read more...

 Following the announcement by the First Minister on Sunday, that no young person with SQA coursework to complete should attend school to do so, we continue to work hard on how we should take coursework evidence into account, in determining young people’s final grades.